happ-cmd/Lycoris/MenuDesign.md

         - Move While Knocked ✅

     Check out "Extended Item Pickup"
-    ###### mostly with firetouchdetector, we can find these itempickups by tags from collectionservice aswell
+    - Side Note: We can do this with "firetouchdetector" and find "ItemPickup" tags for quick item searching

 - Lycoris ✅
     - Cheat Settings ✅